rjeeda/rjeeda.github.io/_posts/2020-04-04-introduction.md

 For each of these potential models (gamma and exponential), we need to determine the parameters that will allow the model to best fit our data.
 For the gamma distribution, this is ɑ and β, and for the exponential distribution, it is the two successive values of beta.
 We determine these estimates by maximizing the log likelihood for the parameters given our data set, which is the same as maximizing the likelihood but is computationally simpler.
 Rather than determining the parameters analytically, we generated estimates using bootstrapping by maximizing the log likelihood over multiple trials and averaging over the individual results.

-With the parameters estimates gained from maximum likelihood estimation, we can generate data sets from the appropriate distribution using these parameters and compare the ECDF to the experimental ECDF to loosely estimate how well our model fits the data.
+With the parameter estimates gained from maximum likelihood estimation, we can generate data sets from the appropriate distribution using these parameters and compare the theoretical ECDF to the experimental ECDF to loosely estimate how well our model fits the data.

 <center>$$\cdot$$</center>